mattcone/markdown-guide-book/manuscript/chapter3.md

 ### Paragraph Best Practices

-Don't indent paragraphs with spaces or tabs.
+Unless the paragraph is in a list, don't indent paragraphs with spaces or tabs.

 | Do this                         | Don't do this                         |
 |---------------------------------|---------------------------------------|